hzmagm/NutriTrack/README.md

 A React Native app for tracking calories and planning meals.
 Set goals, track food intake, and plan meals.

 ## Features
-- plan your daily meals for each week.
+- Plan your daily meals for each week.
-- add a range of food types from the api.
+- Add a range of food types from the api.
-- calulate the daily caloric intake.
+- Calulate the daily caloric intake.

 ## Installation
 1. Clone the repository.